Sunrise-Robotics/abb_ros2/README.md

+***
+> **NOTE**: Sunrise robotics has forked the original package and made changes to support their needs.
+> This mainly revolves around adding support for 1) Omnicore controllers and 2) starting the controller
+> with initial joint values.
+>
+> These changes are manifested in the change of the dependecies (abb_egm_rws_managers) and the way
+> the initial joint values are retrieved from the controller in the hardware interface.
+A standalone
+> function was added to retrieve the joint values from RWS but without the use of the RWS managers.
+> This is a temporary solution and we will try to help with merging the changes upstream.
+***

 This is a meta-package containing everything to run an ABB robot or simulation with ROS 2.

 - `abb_bringup`: Launch files and ros2_control config files that are generic to many types of ABB robots.